Skip to main content

 </head>

-• The rel attribute defines the relationship between the current document and the external resource. icon indicates that the external resource is an icon for the current document.
+• The rel attribute defines the relationship between the current document and the external resource. icon indicates that the resource is the icon for the document.

-• The href attribute specifies the URL of the external resource (icon image).
+• The href attribute specifies the URL path to the external resource (the icon image).

 • The type attribute specifies the media type of the external resource, such as image/x-icon.
-Since favicons mostly use the .ico extension, image/x-icon is used.
+Favicons typically use the .ico extension, hence image/x-icon is used.

-There are instances where you need to provide favicons in various sizes to accommodate different devices or situations.
+There are instances where you need to provide multiple sizes of favicons to accommodate different devices or scenarios.

-In such cases, you can use multiple <link> tags to specify each icon.
+In such cases, multiple <link> tags can be used to specify each icon.

 <head>